 How reliable is a document that recorded an event hundreds of years after it happened?
 First of all, we do not know all the documents that the writers of the Talmud used to compile their books.
 Wars, natural disasters, and time caused documents to be lost (such as Jason’s five volumes).

-Fourth, by the time the Talmud was written, the practice of lighting a menorah to honor Hanukkah was deeply entrenched in its celebration.
+Third, by the time the Talmud was written, the practice of lighting a menorah to honor Hanukkah was deeply entrenched in its celebration.
 It was so widely practiced that it was recorded as a necessary tradition.
 For instance, if you only had enough money for Shabbat wine or oil during Hanukkah, you would buy the oil (Shabbat 23b, Raba).
 Having a Hanukkah lamp ignited was of utmost importance.
 It became a requirement among Jewish people.
 A practice of this nature does not develop overnight.
 It takes time for a custom to become so entrenched that it is viewed as a requirement.

 The Talmud also contains a lot of commentary on the schools of Hillel and Shammai, which we know existed in the last century BC/first century AD.
-Between the two schools, there was a difference as it relates to Hanukkah.
+Between the two schools, there was a difference of practice as it relates to Hanukkah.
 The school of Shammai lit eight candles on the first day of Hanukkah and then decreased the amount of candles by one each day.
 The school of Hillel started with one candle and increased the amount of candles each day by one (Shabbat, 21b).

 In other words, there are details in the Talmud that give it a degree of historical accuracy.